Modi targets Sonia Gandhi over Italian marines case

 Modi, a polarising figure, has throughout the campaign trained his guns on India's most powerful family, attacking Rahul as a privileged "shehzada," or prince.

-Opinion polls suggest Modi's Bharatiya Janata Party-led alliance is increasing the lead over the ruling Congress party and its allies and is best placed to form a coalition government after the elections, set for April and May.
+Opinion polls suggest the BJP-led alliance is increasing the lead over the ruling Congress and its allies and is best placed to form a coalition government after the elections, set for April and May.

-The BJP-led coalition could win 233 seats out of the 543 at stake, within striking distance of the 272 required to rule, a poll by ABP News-Nielsen said at the weekend.
-The ruling alliance could slip to 119 seats, it said.
+The BJP-led National Democratic Alliance (NDA) could win 233 seats out of the 543 at stake, within striking distance of the 272 required to rule, a poll by ABP News-Nielsen said at the weekend.
+The ruling United Progressive Alliance (UPA) could slip to 119 seats, it said.

 Modi's personal ratings remained the highest, with 54 percent of those polled in March picking him for prime minister.
 The rating was down from 57 percent in February, however.